 What is computer security?

-Computer security is the process of preventing and detecting unauthorized use of your computer.
+Computer security is preventing and detecting unauthorized use of your computer.
 Prevention measures help you to stop unauthorized users (also known as “intruders”) from accessing any part of your computer system.
-Detection enables you to determine whether or not someone attempted to break into your system if they were successful, and what they may have done.
+Detection enables you to determine whether or not someone attempted to break into your system, if they were successful, and what they may have done.

 Why should I care about computer security?